-- 1) Who qualifies for the credit for the elderly or the disabled, and - 2) How to figure this credit.
+- Who qualifies for the credit for the elderly or the disabled, and - · How to figure this credit.

-The maximum credit available is \$1,125.
-You may be able to take this credit if you are age 65 or older, or if you retired on permanent and total disability.
+You may be able to take this credit if you are:

+- Age 65 or older, or - Retired on permanent and total disability.

 Comments and suggestions.
 We welcome your comments about this publication and your suggestions for future editions.